Full tool catalog

 Cryptography tools that are clear, fast, and privacy-first

-Use focused crypto utilities for hashing, encoding, random generation, and learning when each primitive is appropriate.
+Use focused crypto utilities for hashing, encoding, random generation, and learning which tool fits your task.
 The first tools in this section are designed to run locally in the browser whenever possible.

 • Updated: 2026-04-30

-• Browser-only tools in this section process input on your device.
+• Tools in this section process input on your device in the browser.
 Static pages are readable without account creation or server-side execution.

 Privacy And Limitations

-Browser-only tools in this section process input on your device.
+Tools in this section process input on your device in the browser.
 Static pages are readable without account creation or server-side execution.

 • Hashing is not encryption and cannot be reversed to recover the original input.